Fake Reviews are Bad for Business— Even Yours. Here’s Why!

 Before we get ahead of ourselves, let’s start by clarifying what qualifies as a “fake” review.

-Fake reviews are explicitly designed to deceive the buyer’s thought processes, giving them a misleading impression on the point of purchasing.
+Fake reviews are explicitly designed to deceive the buyer’s thought processes, giving them a misleading impression of the point of purchase.
 They are often generated by bots or “review farms” that profit by hiring people to write bogus reviews.
 This is precisely the opposite of an actual consumer’s honest and impartial opinion of a product, service, or business.

 Companies typically invest in fake positive reviews to inspire consumer confidence and loyalty.
-This may occur when launching a new business, program or product that has no reviews yet.
+This may occur when launching a new business, program, or product that has no reviews yet.
 Or, it may be a tactic by a poorly rated business to appear better than its customers have rated it.
-Some companies also source negative reviews to tarnish their competitors’ online reputation.
+Some companies also source negative reviews to tarnish their competitors’ online reputations.

-There’s no way of telling how what percentage of reviews today are fake.
-But I sometimes wonder if the problem isn’t extremely widespread since I rarely see any rated business or product today with less than 4 stars.
+There’s no way of telling what percentage of reviews today are fake.
+But I sometimes wonder if the problem isn’t extremely widespread since I rarely see any rated business or product today with less than four stars.

 How do Fake Reviews Work?

 It is not hard for you to get fake reviews.
-Even if you are a new company that has never done any work, you can purchase hundreds of stellar reviews in a matter of days.
+Even if you are a new company that has never done any work, you can purchase hundreds of stellar reviews in a few days.

 All you need to do is go online and type in the keyword “Buy Reviews.”

-You will find hundreds of service providers offering “5-star review services,” promising “100% real people or real users.”
+Hundreds of service providers offer “5-star review services,” promising “100% real people or real users.”

 Are Dishonest Reviews Worth it?

 Fake reviews are a disservice to both the business resorting to them and the consumers who buy into them.
-Having said that, fake reviews do work—they would not be around if there were nothing to be gained from them.
+Having said that, fake reviews work—they would not be around if nothing were to be gained from them.

 But while some doctored reviews work, they only work temporarily.
-Once a business has set high hopes for its consumers through this dubious tactic, they have to deliver!
+Once a business has set high hopes for its consumers through this dubious tactic, it must deliver!

 A glowing review would make the consumer expect a certain quality of service from the company.
 And if the company fails to deliver on those over-inflated expectations, they will generate many [real] negative reviews.

-Also, keep in mind that business review sites deem many reviews posted in quick succession a red flag.
-If caught, you might end up losing your listing or, worse, get slapped with hefty penalties.
-The fallout of being flagged for fake reviews is really not worth what they offer.
+Also, remember that business review sites deem many reviews posted in quick succession a red flag.
+If caught, you might lose your listing or, worse, get slapped with hefty penalties.
+The fallout of being flagged for fake reviews is not worth what they offer.

 Lastly, no matter what those “5-star review services claim,” your target customers can often tell if a review posted on your profile is fake.
-Today’s consumers are smart and savvy, and it is easy for them to discern that a generic, overly positive review just does not feel authentic.
+Today’s consumers are intelligent and savvy, and it is easy for them to discern that a generic, overly positive review does not feel authentic.

 How Customers Can Spot a False Review

 Buyers are pretty good at spotting fake reviews.
-But what tends to sway their judgment as to whether a review is real or paid?
+But what tends to sway their judgment about whether a review is real or paid?
 Let’s explore the three most common “tells” of a fake review.

 Example of a spammed email offering to provide fake reviews.
 We received several identical emails from different addresses within a 3-day period.